ADVERTISEMENT

 You likely won’t keep all the items you’ve inherited.
 (See the section below for a framework of what to keep versus toss.)
 But those you do keep will need to be stored safely.

 Give some thought to how and where your family archive will live.
-Ideal storage locations are generally in a clean, dark, cool room where temperature and humidity are constant, away from windows, heating and cooling vents, fireplaces, or electric wiring.
+Ideal storage locations are generally in a clean, dark, cool room where temperature and humidity are constant, away from windows, heating and cooling vents, fireplaces and electric wiring.

 Avoid places prone to pests or at risk for water damage, or locales like attics, basements and garages where temperature fluctuations can cause irreversible damage.